Kim Sung-jun

+Professional career

 In January, 1978, he won the Orient and Pacific Boxing Federation light flyweight title.

 In September, 1978, Kim became the WBC light flyweight champion with a KO win over Netrnoi Sor Vorasingh.
 He defended the belt three times before losing it to Shigeo Nakajima in January, 1980.

 In July, 1980, Kim unsuccessfully challenged Shoji Oguma for the WBC flyweight title, losing by a split decision.

+Professional boxing record

+Later life & death

 After retiring, Kim experienced dementia pugilistica and financial difficulties, and on February 3, 1989, he committed suicide by leaping off a building in Seoul, South Korea.